 - Determining the organization’s mission and aligning goals accordingly

 - Strategic planning and support of your goals

-- Creative financial planning and securing adequate financial resources for the organization to fulfill its mission
+- Financial planning and securing adequate financial resources for the organization to fulfill its mission

-- Overseeing and cooperating in legal and ethical standards and norms
+- Overseeing and cooperating with legal and ethical standards and norms

-It is required by the IRS that nonprofit 501c3 organizations have at least three board members.
-Adding as many additional board members as you wish is your prerogative.
+The IRS requires that nonprofit 501c3 organizations have at least three board members.
+Many organizations find value in adding additional board members.

 8. Hold the First Board Meeting